Banana box: History

 Until the 1950s, bananas were often shipped hanging from hooks in the cargo rooms of reefer ships, which could lead to the bananas being in a poor condition when they arrived at their destination.

 Since the fruit is sensitive to pressure, 1961 saw the introduction of boxes packed at the plantations and loaded on refrigerated ships.

 From the mid-1960s, refrigerated containers were increasingly used to transport banana boxes.

 Dimensions

 A banana box usually holds about 18 kg of bananas.
-The dimensions may vary slightly between different manufacturers, but are approximately 53.5 × 40 × 24.5 cm (width × depth × height), which corresponds to a volume of 52 liters (0.05 m^{3}).
-Thus, 20 banana crates will cover about one cubic meter.
-A single type 1AA ISO container can thus hold 1200 banana cartons.
+The dimensions may vary slightly between different manufacturers, but are approximately 535 × 400 × 245 mm (width × depth × height), which corresponds to a volume of 52 liters (0.05 m^{3}).
+Thus, 20 banana boxes will fill about one cubic meter.
+A single type 1AA ISO container can thus hold 1200 banana boxes.

 A disadvantage of banana boxes for transport purposes is that unlike euro containers, they cannot effectively fill a Euro pallet (1200 × 800 mm).
 Europallets can, for reference, also be stacked efficiently in a CEN container.